tobinbradley/mecklenburg-quality-of-life-data/README.md

 The `/config/legacy` folder is for an earlier version of the project.

+You will also want to change the Mapbox GL JS `/gl-style/style.json` file to your own tiles, Mapbox, OSM2VectorTiles, or what have you.

 ### Tips and Gotchas

 #### CSV column case sensitivity